joebmt/allpairs/Readme.md

 ## Description

-All-Pairs testing is a test technique for reducing test combinations.
+All-Pairs testing is a functional test technique for reducing test combinations.
 It reduces test combinations by testing pairs of attributes/features instead of all combinations of features.
 This allows test organizations to reduce cost, time, and man hours.
 The effectiveness of the technique is discussed in the links below.
 Used effectively, the technique can increase code coverage and find a higher percentage of defects than other test techniques.

+For example, in page 24 of [Microsoft All-pairs Theory and Discussion](https://www.stickyminds.com/sites/default/files/presentation/file/2013/08STRER_T19.pdf), allpairs found 98 percent of all bugs seeded an 5 applications.
+On page 26, 29 pairwise tests gave 90% code block coverage for the `sort` command.

 See these links for an overview and information about All-Pairs testing: